Yupeek/django-rest-models/README.rst

 django-rest-models
 ==================

-allow to query an RestAPI (django-rest-framework + dynamic-rest) with same same interface as the django ORM.
+allow to query an RestAPI (django-rest-framework + dynamic-rest) with same same interface as the django ORM. if fact, it work like any other database engin. you add the rest_models engin in an alternate database, the router, and add a APIMeta class to your models, and let's go.

 .. image:: https://img.shields.io/travis/Yupeek/django-rest-models/master.svg